jacobkers/papylio_kers/README.md

 ## Prerequisites

-### Anaconda python 3.7 64-bit
+### Anaconda

-Install Anaconda with python version 3.7 64-bit from https://www.anaconda.com/distribution/
+Install Anaconda 64-bit from https://www.anaconda.com/distribution/
     IMPORTANT: For Windows under advanced options tick the box "Add Anaconda to my PATH enivronment variable"

 *Note: Advanced users may prefer the more lightweight Miniconda without any packages preinstalled and without a graphical user interface, i.e. you can only use it through the command line.
 Miniconda is available from https://docs.conda.io/en/latest/miniconda.html*